How Ninja Theory put so much design into the pure chaos of Bleeding Edge

 GamesBeat: How did you decide you had enough concepts and characters designed that you were ready to launch?

 Tucker: I think just from playing the game.
 We always want to add more stuff.
-We could go on and on forever and always feel like, “Well, if we just add one more…” The thing is, we intend to carry on supporting the game as long as we have content.
+We could go on and on forever and always feel like, “Well, if we just add one more….”
+The thing is, we intend to carry on supporting the game as long as we have content.
 It felt in a good position.
 It’s playing well.
 There’s a good choice of characters.
 It’s important to get the game out into everyone’s hands, and then we can work to shape future content with the community.
 There’s a risk in working in isolation for too long, holding it all back and then releasing everything.
 You’ve missed that opportunity to collaborate with the community.

 GamesBeat: Making a Game Pass game, does that afford you some opportunities that would have been different if it weren’t?